danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 #### Statuses

+* 404 Not Found
 * 422 Unprocessable Entity
 * 500 Internal Server Error

 #### Example Bodies

+If the game with the given `game_id` is not found or does not belong to the authenticated user, a 404 response will be returned.
+This response will have no body.

 If duplicate title is given:
 ```json